lp-wan/coap-compression/draft-ietf-lpwan-coap-static-context-hc.md

 This field is bidirectional and is used to manage acknowledgments.
 Server memorizes the value for a EXCHANGE_LIFETIME period (by default 247 seconds) for CON messages and a NON_LIFETIME period (by default 145 seconds) for NON messages.
 During that period, a server receiving the same Message ID value will process the message has a retransmission.
 After this period, it will be processed as a new messages.

 In case the Device is a client, the size of the message ID field may the too large regarding the number of messages sent.
 Client may use only small message ID values, for instance 4 bit long.
 Therefore a MSB can be used to limit the size of the compression residue.
-The client may also inform the server that the default value
+The client may also inform the server that the default value <!--{{I-D.toutain-core-time-scale:}}-->

 In case the Device is a server, client may be located outside of the LPWAN